mcuntz/pyeee/docs/source/userguide.rst

 the end of the call.
 Setting the key `shell` to `True` passes `shell=True` to :func:`subprocess.check_output`, which makes :func:`subprocess.check_output` open a shell for running the external executable.
-Note that the `args` in :any:`subprocess` must be a string if `shell=True` and a list it `shell=False`.
+Note that the `args` in :mod:`subprocess` must be a string if `shell=True` and a list it `shell=False`.
 Setting the key `debug` to `True` uses :func:`subprocess.check_call` so that any output of the external executable will be written to the screen (precisely